Always wanted to have a container garden in your backyard? Don’t have any planter ideas to get you started?

 Create Simple Concrete Planters

 Not a fan of the vintage container design?
-You will love these square concrete planters for sure!
+You will love these square concrete container garden ideasfor sure!
 They fit into any modern or minimalist home.

 Concrete planters like these have a bold presence despite the lack of accessories.
-They make a statement with their simple and massive design.
+I believe that they make a statement with their simple and massive design.

-You can either buy concrete planters or make them on your own with a cast and a concrete mix, like this one .
+You can either buy concrete garden planters or make them on your own with a cast and a concrete mix.
 You only need to add water and mix well.
 Once your containers are fully dry, you can plant lavender, sweet potato vine, or fresh herbs inside.

 Slab Planters Look Good Too